My question for today is, why are there three dimensions? If there were more, would the universe be a better or worse place? What would it be like?

 I find their claims on energy difficult to believe, personally.
 But I enjoy the consistency in them looking for “alternative” solutions to every problem they touch on.
-At present, free energy that will confuse most people.
+Free energy isn’t as common as alternative medicine.
 But as fuel prices continue to go up, I wonder if people take more of an interest in this kind of thing.

 One problem with parties is that as people only vote for them if they believe they’re electable, parties always have to talk up their chances of doing well.
 So it’s hard to tell how far these parties really think they’ll get.